Create a payment mandate

 📘

-Provider selection for mandates
+Provider selection in mandates

 There are two types of provider selection you can choose at mandate creation: user_selected and preselected.
 To choose one, provide it as a value for the mandate.provider_selection.type parameter.

 For user selected mandates, the user can choose the banking provider that the mandate sets up payments from.
 The list of providers they can choose from depends on the values you provide for the mandate.provider_selection.filter object.
-The filter object works the same way as it does in single payments.
+The filter object works the same way as it does for single payments.

 For preselected mandates, you need to provide the provider_id for the banking provider the user wants to pay from.
 Optionally, you can provide the user's bank details as part of the mandate.provider_selection.remitter object to simplify the flow further.

-Beneficiaries for mandates
+Beneficiaries in mandates

 There are two types of beneficiary you can choose at mandate creation: merchant_account and external_account.
 To choose one, provide it as a value for the mandate.beneficiary.type parameter.